Resources in .NET Apps

 For more information, see the Packaging and Deploying Resources article.

 At run time, an app loads the appropriate localized resources on a per-thread basis, based on the culture specified by the CultureInfo.CurrentUICulture property.
 This property value is derived as follows:

 If a culture is not explicitly assigned, by retrieving the default thread UI culture from the CultureInfo.DefaultThreadCurrentUICulture property.

-If a default thread UI culture is not explicitly assigned, by retrieving the culture for the current user on the local computer by calling the Windows
+If a default thread UI culture is not explicitly assigned, by retrieving the culture for the current user on the local computer. .NET implementations running on Windows do this by calling the Windows

 You can then retrieve resources for the current UI culture or for a specific culture by using the System.Resources.ResourceManager class.
-Although the ResourceManager class is most commonly used for retrieving resources in desktop apps, the System.Resources namespace contains additional types that you can use to retrieve resources.
+Although the ResourceManager class is most commonly used for retrieving resources, the System.Resources namespace contains additional types that you can use to retrieve resources.
 These include:

 The ResourceReader class, which enables you to enumerate resources embedded in an assembly or stored in a standalone binary .resources file.
 It is useful when you don't know the precise names of the resources that are available at run time.

 The ResXResourceReader class, which enables you to retrieve resources from an XML (.resx) file.